The ultimate guide to beach driving

 12V Compressor

-I would suggest that a compressor is a good idea.
+I’m going to suggest that a 12V compressor is a good idea.
 Of course, you can get away without one, but it depends on where you are going.
-If you are more than a few kilometres away from a petrol station, especially on main roads then having your own compressor is well worth it.
+If you are more than a few kilometres away from a petrol station (or their inflator is broken!), especially on main roads then having your own compressor is well worth it.

 Running your tyres on the bitumen when they are deflated is not a good idea, especially at high speed and for long distances.